Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: Results

+Figs. \ref{fig:snapshots_acc_H0522_nH} and \ref{fig:snapshots_acc_H0611_nH} show the density-weighted projections of density and temperature when we terminate the simulations at the time $t_{*, {\rm fin}}$ after the formatiothe first protostar for Halo A and B, respectively.
+In all runs but for {\tt HBZ-6}, accretion discs form at $t_* \sim 10$ yr, when the sufficient amount of ambient gas is accreted onto the cores.
+In the sufficiently massive discs, DF eventually occurs as seen in Figs. \ref{fig:snapshots_acc_H0522_nH} and \ref{fig:snapshots_acc_H0611_nH}.
+We find that DF is the main process of fragmentation {\it regardless of metallicity}.

-Figs. \ref{fig:snapshots_acc_H0522_nH} and \ref{fig:snapshots_acc_H0611_nH} show the loci of protostars.
-In the simulations, as many as 26 protostars form, some of which are destroyed within a few 100 yr.
-The primary protostar grows through gas accretion while secondary protostars form through the break-up of a parent protostar that is strongly deformed by the centrifugal force, or through the interaction of spiral arms around a massive protostar.
+In the discs, as many as 26 protostars form, some of which are destroyed within a few 100 yr.
+The primary protostar grows through gas accretion while secondary protostars form through the break-up of their parent protostar after it strongly deforms by the centrifugal force, or through the interaction of spiral arms around a massive protostar.
 Some protostars are destroyed through merger with another protostar.
 When we terminate our simulations at 100--400 yr after primary protostar formation, 1--5 protostars survive.
 Table \ref{tab:PS} shows the total mass of protostellar system $M_{*,{\rm tot}}$.
-The mass is $0.52$--$3.8 \ \Msun$ depending on the mass accretion rate and metallicity as discussed below in more detail.
+The mass is $0.52$--$3.8 \ \Msun$ depending on the mass accretion rate and metallicity (Section \ref{sec:accretion}).